 Another study that investigates the effects of deregulation of the media industry was done by Project for Excellence in Journalism.
 Its report examined what the possible effects on news coverage will be if the FCC continues to change its rules regarding media ownership.
 Like the NTIA study, the Project for Excellence in Journalism report, titled "Does Ownership Matter in Local Television News: A Five-Year Study of Ownership and Quality," produced some mixed results.
-It concluded that in contrast to the large conglomerates that were emerging since the Telecommunications Act of 1996, smaller station groups tended to produce higher quality newscasts; network-affiliated stations tended to produce higher quality newscasts than network-owned and -operated stations; stations in which the parent company also owns a newspaper in the same market, or cross-ownership stations, tended to produce higher quality newscasts; and local ownership, although offering some protection against newscasts being very poor, did not encourage superior quality.
-Despite concluding that ownership type made little difference in the overall topics covered in news programs, the report concluded the "overall data strongly suggest regulatory changes that encourage heavy concentration of ownership in local television by a few large corporations will erode the quality of news Americans receive."
-Despite concluding that ownership in local television by a few large corporations will erode the quality of news Americans receive.
+It concluded that in contrast to the large conglomerates that were emerging since the Telecommunications Act of 1996, smaller station groups tended to produce higher quality newscasts; network-affiliated stations tended to produce higher quality newscasts; network-affiliated stations, tended to produce higher quality newscasts; and local ownership, although offering some protection against newscasts being very poor, did not encourage superior quality.26 Despite concluding that ownership type made little difference in the overall topics covered in news programs, the report concluded the "overall data strongly suggest regulatory changes that encourage heavy concentration of ownership in local television by a few large corporations will erode the quality of news Americans receive."27

-Ibid p 51
+25 Ibid., p.
+51.

-&lt;sup>26 Project for Excellence in Journalism, Does Ownership Matter in Local Television News: A Five-Year Study of Owner-ship and Quality, Feb.
+26 Project for Excellence in Journalism, Does Ownership Matter in Local Television News: A Five-Year Study of Ownership and Quality, Feb.
 17, 2003, p.
 1.